 - Administer a prophylactic antimicrobial agent only when indicated, and select it based on its efficacy against the most common pathogens causing SSI for a specific operation and published recommendations.

 - Administer by the intravenous route the initial dose of prophylactic antimicrobial agent, timed such that a bactericidal concentration of the drug is established in serum and tissues when the incision is made.
 Maintain therapeutic levels of the agent in serum and tissues throughout the operation and until, at most, a few hours after the incision is closed in the operating room.

 These measures have been adopted into the Centers for Medicare & Medicaid Services (CMS) Surgical Care Improvement Project (SCIP) and reporting of these measures by hospitals performing surgery on Medicare patients has been required by CMS on a national basis since 2006.
 In 2007 the CDPH Healthcare Associated Infections Advisory Committee recommended that CDPH use these data, which is available on the CMS Hospital Compare web site, for reporting of these measures as required by Senate Bill 739.

-To view the Surgical Care Improvement Project (SCIP) Antimicrobial Prophylaxis Measures in California Acute Care Hospitals, See SCIP Data
+To view the most current Surgical Care Improvement Project (SCIP) Antimicrobial Prophylaxis Measures in California Acute Care Hospitals, See SCIP April 2012 - March 2013 Data